FreeRTOS/coreMQTT-Agent/test/cbmc/proofs/MQTTAgent_Publish/README.md

 MQTTAgent_Publish proof
 ==============

-This directory contains a memory safety proof for MQTTAgent_Subscribe.
+This directory contains a memory safety proof for MQTTAgent_Publish.

 The proof runs within 10 seconds on a t2.2xlarge.
 It provides complete coverage of:
  * MQTTAgent_Publish()